Prowl | G1, The TF Collection (2002)

 Further Info & Links

-For more information on the original G1 figure, its re-releases, Diaclone origins or character background, check out these amazing Transformers websites and related links;
+For more information on the original G1 figure, re-releases, Diaclone origins, or character background, check out these resources: